Dante or Die Theatre

 Dante or Die Theatre is a British, theatre company specialising in creating and touring site-specific performances.
-Registered as a company limited by guarantee in 2006, the non-profit organisation creates performances in a variety of spaces such as hotels, leisure centres and storage facilities.
+Registered as a company limited by guarantee in 2006, the non-profit organisation creates performances in surprising everyday spaces such as hotels, leisure centres, cafés and storage facilities.

-Company members include: Daphna Attias (Co-Artistic Director), Terry O'Donovan (Co-Artistic Director)
+Co-Artistic Directors Daphna Attias and Terry O'Donovan conceive the company's productions that have toured across the UK and internationally.

 Background

 Terry O’Donovan, from Limerick and Daphna Attias, from Tel Aviv formed Dante or Die after they both attended The Royal Central School of Speech and Drama's MA in Advanced Theatre Practice.
 The name 'Dante or Die' comes from the site where Terry & Daphna first made a site-specific performance together in the skate park of Kennington Park alongside Clare Parke-Davies and Anthea Neagle.
 The graffiti that has the words Dante or Die is still there today.